Methodology

 Film Sample

-After selecting the time frame of interest, we selected a set of film distributors based on the number of films released each year (2019-2022) that were among the 100 top-grossing each year.
+After selecting the time frame of interest, we selected a set of film distributors based on the number of films released from 2019 to 2023 that were among the 100 top-grossing each year.
 Distributors with 3 or more films were included.
-Then, every film released by those distributors was included in the sample, with four exceptions: films that grossed less than $1 million (USD) in domestic revenue, re-releases, documentaries, and animated films were excluded.
-This resulted in a final sample of 376 films.
+Then, every film released by those distributors in that time frame was included in the sample, with four exceptions: films that grossed less than $1 million (USD) in domestic revenue, re-releases, documentaries, and animated films were excluded (the revenue cutoff in 2023 was $3 million).
+This resulted in a final sample of 476 films.

 On Screen